HL7/US-Core/source/pages/_includes/us-core-condition-intro.md

-﻿This profile sets minimum expectations for the [Condition] resource to record, search, and fetch a  list of Conditions associated with a patient.
+﻿This profile sets minimum expectations for the [Condition] resource to record, search, and fetch a  list of conditions associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**